Jaxsbr/amplify-js-boilerplate/README.md

 amplify configure
 ```

-Thjs will guide you to do the following:
+This will guide you in doing the following:
 - Login to the AWS console
 - Specify region in the terminal
 - Provide an amplify IAM user. e.g. `amplify-dev`